chrisd149/Cog-Customization/README.md

 	1. Download files from the latest release from the releases section.
 	2. Install Panda3D-1.10-02 if not already installed, at www.panda3d.org/download
 	3. Go to www.toontownrewritten.com/play, and install Toontown Rewritten.
-	4. Go to the Toontown Rewritten Folder, and copy/paste the .mf phase files into your Panda3D folder.
+	4. Go to the Toontown Rewritten Folder, and copy/paste the .mf phase files into your Panda3D folder (For this project, only phase_3 through phase_5.5, and phase_9 through phase_11 files are needed).
-	5. Open main.cpython-37.pyc.
+	5. Open main.cpython-37.pyc to run the application (It will open the command prompt to start).

 <h2>Built With</h2>